rawiriblundell/wiki.bash-hackers.org/commands/classictest.md

     > (QUOTED TEXT WAS REMOVED)

     The shell is first and foremost a way to launch other commands.
-The syntax is simply &quot;if&quot; followed by a command-list, (e.g. if /some/foo;
+The syntax is simply "if" followed by a command-list, (e.g. if /some/foo;
     or even if cmd1; cmd2; cmd3; then).
 Plus the '( ... )' syntax is
     already taken by the use of starting a subshell.